 Depending on your location, stations that need to have their data downloaded manually should be inspected three to four** ** times per year.
 This corresponds to spring and fall migratory periods as well as breeding and wintering periods.
 In northern and southern latitudes, it is common for there to be no tags present during the wintering period so it may not be as important to check stations at that time.

 If your station is connected to the internet, data will be sent to our servers automatically.
 However, this won't tell you whether the station antennas have shifted direction or if the mounting structure is properly secured.
-For this reason, we recommend networked stations are one to two times per year, depending on the frequency of storms and whether the station is in a marine environment.
+For this reason, we recommend networked stations are checked one to two times per year, depending on the frequency of storms and whether the station is in a marine environment.

 If an extreme whether event has been forecasted it is important to ensure any vulnerable stations are properly secured prior to the storm's arrival to minimize damage.
-If damage is expected, stations should also be checked after the storm has passed to fix any issues that may have occured.
+If damage is expected, stations should also be checked after the storm has passed to fix any issues that may have occurred.
 This applies to both networked and offline stations.

 Stations close to sea water will deteriorate much faster due to salt and water accelerating oxidation and galvanic corrosion.
 Salt fog can affect metal structures dozens of kilometers inland so the station does not have to be near the ocean to impacted.